eovoc/ceos-ard-md/README.md

-# ceos-ard-md
-Guidance to Enable Discoverability of Specialised Datasets
+# Guidance to Enable Discoverability of Specialised Datasets

 This GitHub repository is for collaborative use by members of the WGISS DAIG team.